nuagenetworks/nuage-metroae/Documentation/DEPLOY.md

 ## Prerequisites / Requirements

-Before deploying any components, you must have previously [set up your Nuage MetroAG Ansible environment](SETUP.md "link to SETUP documentation") and [prepared the environment for your target platform](PREPARE.md "link to PREPARE documentation").
+Before deploying any components, you must have previously [set up your Nuage MetroAG Ansible environment](SETUP.md "link to SETUP documentation") and [customized the environment for your target platform](CUSTOMIZE.md "link to CUSTOMIZE documentation").

 Make sure you have unzipped the Nuage Networks *.tar.gz files into their proper locations in the directory structure, so MetroAG can find the path of the Nuage components automatically when running commands.